rc-kid/rckid-v1/remote/README.md

 ### Motor channel

 The motor channel provides control for single DC brushed motor attached to an H bridge.
+It consists